 Read from late December, 2017 into early January, 2018.

 They'd Rather Be Right starts out as the story of a young boy named Joe who has telepathic abilities (why was early sci-fi so obsessed with ESP and mental superpowers?).
 His abilities have made him an outcast amongst children his own age, and towards the beginning of the story a psychologist even turns his own mother against him.
 The author(s) of this book REALLY seemed to dislike and have a very low opinion of psychologists (and scientists in general).
 In fact, they also disparage the government, religious leaders, the military, and especially the common man.
-Seems like they felt superior to nearly everyone (except Einstein), and it gives the book a preachy vibe and more than a faint whiff of an Atlas Shrugged stink.
+Seems like they felt superior to nearly everyone (except Einstein), which gave the book a preachy vibe.
 Anyway, all seems lost for our hero Joe until he meets a dog that he's able to communicate with telepathically.
 Seems like the story is going to be about a telepathic boy and his dog...but nope.